TicketFlowAI/serviciosTicketFlow/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within TicketFlowAI, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
+If you discover a security vulnerability within TicketFlowAI, please send an e-mail to the team via [vulnerabilities@ticketflowai.com](mailto:vulnerabilities@ticketflowai.com).
 All security vulnerabilities will be promptly addressed.

 ## License